-A. Riders have first priority in the arena.

-B. An owner's horse may be turned out in the arena provided it is empty and the owner remains on the stable premises.
-Exceptions must be arranged with the equestrian center manager.
+- A. Riders have first priority in the arena. - B. A boarder's horse may be turned out in the arena provided it is empty and the owner remains on premises.
+Exceptions must be arranged with the equestrian manager in advance.

-C. Exercise turnouts by individual owners will be limited to 20 minutes each if others are waiting to use the arena, and will be on a first-come basis.

-D. Uses of the arena such as riding, training, lunging, and practicing for competitive events, shall be limited to 30 minutes if others are waiting to use the arena and will be on a first-come basis.

-E.All equipment brought into the arena must be removed when finished.
+- C. Exercise turnouts by individual owners will be limited to 20 minutes each if others are waiting to use the arena/round pen, and will be on a first come basis. - D. Uses of the arena and round pen for riding, training, lunging, and practicing for competitive events, shall be limited to 60 minutes if others are waiting to use the arena and will be on a first come basis. - E. All riding and exercise equipment brought into the arena must be removed when finished. - F. When rides are completed in the arena and round pen, pick up any manure left by your horse. - G. When there are multiple riders in the arena, please ride left shoulder to left shoulder when passing others from the opposite direction. - H. When there are multiple riders in the arena, slower riders should keep to the inside tracks or center areas of the arena.

-11.04 RIDING INSTRUCTION
+11.05 RIDING INSTRUCTION RULES